mmikhasenko/LM-Notes-HadronPhysics/2024-Lecture-05.md

 $$
 (2j_1 + 1) \times (2j_2 + 1),
 $$
-where \( j_1 \) and \( j_2 \) are the spins of the initial particles.
-These values might also depend on particle masses, such as the mass of \( X \).
+where $j_1$ and $j_2$ are the spins of the initial particles.
+These values might also depend on particle masses, such as the mass of $X$.

 ---

 A similar number of parameters is needed for the other components, but there’s a reasonable way to approximate them.
 Often, in experimental analysis, we initially assume these are constants or depend only on particle properties.

-For simplicity, I’ll say this one is a constant \( c \), and this one is particle-dependent.
+For simplicity, I’ll say this one is a constant $c$, and this one is particle-dependent.
 With this, I should be able to compute the angle distribution.

 ---